jimsingh/llm_e2e/README.md

-# LLM End-to-End: An Experimentation and Learning Framework for Decoder-Style Language Models
+# Decoder-Style Language Models from the ground up

-## Abstract

-Large language models (LLMs) have become increasingly accessible and put into production across diverse applications.
-While the adaptability of modern pretrained models is remarkable, it is crucial to understand and debug the fundamentals of how these models work to apply them effectively.
-This project is a complete implementation and instrumentation framework for decoder-style language models, with a focus on the well-understood GPT-2 architecture [1].
-The key components are modularized to enable systematic exploration of model behavior under different architectural and training hyperparameters.
-Through the extensibility of each component, the design serves as both an educational resource and a platform for conducting experiments on autoregressive language modeling.
-As a demonstration, I pre-train my own GPT-2 model from scratch, extract and visualize attention weights to highlight how the model interprets patterns of text, and show how the model can be aligned with human preferences.

 ## Introduction

-Understanding the inner workings of large language models is critical as these systems play a more prominent role in a wide range of applications, many going well beyond simple natural language processing and token prediction.
-While pre-trained models are readily available, the ability to build, train, and analyze these models from first principles provides invaluable insights into their behavior, limitations, and optimization.

-This project has five key objectives:
+As language models are increasingly used in applications that go far beyond simple next-token prediction, understanding them from first principles is incredibly useful.
+While modern pre-trained models are highly adaptable, high-level APIs often obscure the core mechanics and insights into their behavior, limitations, and optimization.
+This project is a complete implementation and framework built from the ground up to provide the understanding to adapt these models to novel tasks.

+I built the framework's key components from scratch—including the GPT-2 model architecture, the training loops, and the evaluation pipeline—and developed modular components to analyze model behavior under different hyperparameters.
+I built this using the open-source stack (PyTorch, Weights & Biases, Hugging Face) to implement these ideas on the toolset used by most of the AI community, contrasting with my experience in Google's TensorFlow and JAX ecosystem.

+To show what we can learn by diving deep into the stack, I pre-train a custom GPT-2 model, visualize its attention weights to interpret its behavior, and show how it can be aligned for a specific task.

+note: During model evaluation, I discovered an interesting challenge: the original Toronto Open Book Corpus has been lost and is now only available in lowercase with punctuation removed.
+Could I train a model to restore the original text?

+I structured my work into 5 main parts.

 1. **Architecture Replication**: Reproduce the GPT-2 model architecture [1] in PyTorch with clear, documented code that connects theoretical concepts to practical implementation.
 Verify the implementation by loading and running OpenAI's pre-trained weights.

-2. **Training Framework Development**: Build an end-to-end training pipeline that including efficient data loaders optimized for next-token prediction, streaming dataset support for large-scale training, integration with [Weights & Biases](https://wandb.ai/) for ML Ops and experiment tracking, and model state checkpointing for restartability.
+2. **Training Framework Development**: Build an end-to-end training pipeline that includes efficient data loaders optimized for next-token prediction, streaming dataset support for large-scale training, integration with [Weights & Biases](https://wandb.ai/) for ML Ops and experiment tracking, and model state checkpointing for restartability.

 3. **Representation Analysis**: Visualize learned representations, with particular emphasis on attention patterns [4], to provide insights into how the model processes and relates tokens within its context window.

-4. **Fine-tuning and Alignment**: Apply supervised fine-tuning (SFT) and alignment techniques to adapt the model to human preferences, demonstrating how base language models can be shaped for specific tasks and behaviors.
+4. **Fine-tuning and Alignment**: Apply supervised fine-tuning (SFT) and alignment techniques to adapt the model to human preferences, demonstrating how base language models can be shaped for specific tasks.

-5. **Performance**: Implement the highest ROI strategies to significantly improve model training and inferences performance including word alignment, quantization, KV caching, and quantization.
+5. **Performance**: Implement key optimizations to significantly improve model training and inference performance including memory alignment, mixed precision training, KV caching, and quantization.

-## Training
+`## Training

-### Pre-training from Scratch
+## Pre-training from Scratch

 I pre-trained a 33.6M parameter GPT-2 from scratch using a curated Wikipedia + BookCorpus dataset.
 This corpus was originally prepared for BERT training, with all text lowercased, markdown removed, and special punctuation cleaned.
 My hypothesis: could a cleaner, more consistent corpus enable a model 4x smaller than GPT-2 124M to achieve similar language understanding?
 The preprocessed text—free from formatting distractions and inconsistent capitalization—should theoretically require less model capacity to learn core linguistic patterns.